 The first academic suspension will be for a period of one semester, summer term being counted as any other term.
-A student will be readmitted (by AUM's Registrar's Office) on academic probation following the expiration of the academic suspension.
+A student will be readmitted (by AUM's Office of the Registrar) on academic probation following the expiration of the academic suspension.